deduce-dev/dac-man/docs/plugins/json/index.md

 ## Introduction

-The Dac-Man JSON plug-in allows to detect, analyze, and display semantic changes in JSON (JavaScript Object Notation) files.
+The Dac-Man JSON plug-in allows users to detect, analyze, and display semantic changes in JSON (JavaScript Object Notation) files.

 The following differences are compared through this plugin: